-Connecting at Home and Abroad – Is Google Fi Worth It?
+Connecting at Home and Abroad – Is Google Fi Worth getting in 2025?

 While I absolutely adore being able to travel around the world, I absolutely do not adore being without access to the internet.
 There are a large number of services that promise to keep you connected, no matter where you are.
 But as it turns out, each of them has its upsides and its downsides.
 However, for the last 5 years or so, my personal choice for worldwide connectivity has been the US-based cell provider, Google Fi.